The Euracademy 1st Summer Academy of 2002

 After this largely indoor phase, the gathering split up into 7 groups, who took off in minibuses for a three-day study tour, each group going to a different corner of the island of Gotland.
 The groups stayed over two nights in a variety of accommodation, met the local people, and made formal visits and interviews to a number of tourism enterprises.
 Each group prepared a written report.
 Six of these reports can be found by clicking below.
 The seventh, of South Gotland, took the form of a CD film, which cannot be reproduced on the website.

 When the whole Summer School reassembled, these study group reports and the CD from South Gotland formed the basis for a series of playful or dramatic presentations.
-The text of one of these presentations can be seen by clicking The Saga of Fröjel.

 The final days of the Summer School included a series of discussions about the themes of rural tourism.
 The participants focused together on the contacts that they had made with each other, and on the potential for future networking among them; and a formal evaluation session of the Summer Academy conducted by the external evaluator of the project.
-Click here to see the Evaluation Report.